SisyphusMD/archiver/README.md

   - Select a user to give **Read/Write** access.
   - Click **Apply**.
 - **Provide SSH Public Key File**:
-  - If you already have an SSH key, you can complete this section now.
+  - If you already have an id_ed25519 SSH key (id_rsa not supported), you can complete this section now.
 Otherwise, the **Setup Script** below can create an SSH key for you, and you can come back to complete this section after the SSH key file is created.
   - From **Control Panel**, select **User & Group** under **File Sharing**.
   - Click **Advanced** at the top.
   - At the bottom, under **User Home**, select the checkbox to **Enable user home service**.